quantmind/pulsar/README.rst

 =============
 Pulsar internals are based on `actors primitive`_.
-Actors are the atoms of pulsar's concurrent computation,they do not share state between them, communication is achieved via asyncronous inter-process message passing, implemented using the standard library ``multiprocessing.Queue`` class.
+Actors are the atoms of pulsar's concurrent computation,they do not share state between them, communication is achieved via asynchronous inter-process message passing, implemented using the standard library ``multiprocessing.Queue`` class.
-Two special classes of actors are the ``Arbiter``, used as a singletone, and the ``Monitor``, a manager of several actors.
+Two special classes of actors are the ``Arbiter``, used as a singletone, and the ``Monitor``, a manager of several actors performing similar functions.

-More information about design and phylosophy in the documentations.
+More information about design and philosophy in the documentations.

 Kudos
 ============
-Pulsar project started as a fork of gunicorn_ (from where the arbiter idea) and has been developed using ideas from nodejs_ (api design), twisted_ (the deferred), tornado_ web server (the eventloop implementation), celery_ (the task queue application) and many other open-source efforts.
+Pulsar project started as a fork of gunicorn_ (from where the arbiter idea) and has been developed using ideas from nodejs_ (api design), twisted_ (the deferred implementation), tornado_ web server (the event-loop implementation), celery_ (the task queue application) and many other open-source efforts.

 .. _gunicorn: http://gunicorn.org/